Transition Planning & Leaver Destinations

 We use the information as part of our self-evaluation processes and for curriculum planning, especially in the context of developing the Key Stage 4 & 5 curriculum.

-There were 13 leavers in 2015-16 all of them in Year 12-14.
-The data indicates that the percentage of destinations into continuing education, employment or voluntary work remained at 100%, a rise of 11% from 2012-13.
+There were 11 leavers in 2016-17.
+Ten were in Years 13 & 14.
+The data indicates that the percentage of destinations into continuing education, employment or voluntary work remains high at 91-100%.

 Parents and students have access to onsite future pathways support, information and guidance including the liaison from our Future Options/Careers Co-ordinator.